An entropy-optimal path to humble AI: Results

 \subsubsection{Application to synthetic examples}

+\paragraph{Regression benchmarks} To investigate the performance of the EON model for regression, we used two synthetic examples, which are scalable in both the number of training samples and the feature dimensionality.
+Figure~\ref{fig:regression}A shows the projection onto the first two dimensions for the simpler example, while Figure~\ref{fig:regression}B displays the same projection for the more complex case.
+The variable to be predicted is shown in the $z$-axis.
+In each figure only the first two dimensions are shown, but in both cases the dataset contains 62 additional features that are uniformly distributed and unrelated to the dependent variable, therefore irrelevant for the regression task.

+The output of the best-performing EON model is overlaid on both panels, illustrating how closely the prediction follow the true target variable.
+Quantitative results for a range of dimensionalities and training set sizes are presented in Figures \ref{fig:regression}C (simple example) and \ref{fig:regression}D (complex example).
+In every tested scenarios, the performance achieved by EON (measured using the Root Mean Square Error, RMSE) is consistently lower than that of both the best neural network (NN) baseline and the best ensemble model (RF/GB, selected to be the best perfoming between Random Forest and Gradient Boosted Decision Trees).
+The figure illustrates how EON can outperform the other methods despite scarcity of training data as well as in high-dimensional regimes.
+Both alternative methods exhibit signs of decreasing performance, especially with few high-dimensional data points available for training (i.e., in the small-data regime).

-\paragraph{Bioinformatics motivated synthetic example} As a first simple example showcasing the properties of EON model (see Fig.~\ref{fig:synthetic}A), we compare the performance of both EON and of various available neural networks architectures on an example inspired by bioinformatics, described in \cite{horenkoScalableEntropicBreaching2020a}.
-Only the first two dimensions of this synthetic learning example contain information on how to solve the classification problem, and, in order to successfully address the learning task, the models must be able to identify which particular combination of features must be taken into account - and which feature dimensions are non-informative for a given learning task and have to be discarded.
+\paragraph{Bioinformatics motivated synthetic example} In order to showcase the usefulness of the input reliability measure $\gamma_{(0)}$, we provide an example applying the model on a classification example inspired by bioinformatics, described in \cite{horenkoScalableEntropicBreaching2020a} and shown in Figure \ref{fig:synthetic_a}A. As for the regression example, only the first two dimensions (which are shown) are relevant for the classification task, whereas the remaining 4 dimensions are not informative.
+Since only the first two dimensions of this synthetic learning example contain information on how to solve the classification problem, in order to successfully address the learning task, the models must be able to identify which particular combination of features should be taken into account - and which feature dimensions are non-informative for a given learning task and have to be discarded.